AmoghLonkar/poseidon_hash/README.md

 #### Steps to Run

-Once the repo has been cloned and you are in the top-level directory, simply type **sbt test** in your terminal and all the written test cases will run.
+Once the repo has been cloned and you are in the top-level directory, simply enter **sbt test** in your terminal and all the written test cases will run.

 ### Completed Feature Documentation
 Currently, the completed features include a working Scala model which takes in an arbitrary string as an input